-06 Aug Silver Hair, Platinum Tips: Real Estate Talk’s Kevin Turner Gives Us His Secrets to Becoming Recession Proof
+06 Aug Silver Hair, Platinum Tips: Kevin Turner’s Secrets to Becoming Recession Proof

 This week, we’ve got Kevin Turner as a special guest, industry veteran and host of Real Estate Talk Podcast.
 He has been in the industry for over 30 years, and more importantly, he’s seen a lot of deals.

 We run through his tips on the art of negotiation when dealing with real estate agents and a few tricks of the property trade including:

 - Recession and what would happen in the future if it happened again

 - How to recession proof your portfolio and protect yourself from the downside